-Since I have zucchini trying to overtake my lawn, what better way to beat it into submission than by turning it into a cake!
+Right now, I have zucchini trying to overtake my lawn, so what better way to beat it into submission than by turning it into a cake!
 Not just any zucchini cake, but a cake that gets better and better each day!
 I'm saying 4-5 days and it's still wonderful!

 A cake glazed with delicious, lemony crystals.
 A cake that is the zucchini recipe of which dreams are made.